bilabbasi/qc-line-solver/README.md

 ## Getting Started

 There are two folders: matlab and python.
 Each folder has (analogously) written code in each language.
-The

 ### Python

-All of the needed functions are contained in the linesolver.py
+All of the needed functions are contained in the *linesolver.py*.

 ### Matlab

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Use *ndim_linesolver* to generate convex hulls of a given obstacle *g*.

 ## Running the tests